High Expectations and Rigorous Instruction

 Exploring

-I assign work that is the same for all students.
+I assign work that is mostly the same for all students.

 Growing

-sometimes differentiate assignments and instruction based on student ability levels and learning styles.
+I sometimes differentiate (1-2 times per curricular unit) assignments and instruction based on student ability levels and learning styles.

 Utilizing

-regularly differentiate assignments and instruction based on student ability levels and learning styles with particular efforts to meet the needs of marginalized students.
+I regularly differentiate (on a weekly basis) assignments and instruction based on student ability levels and learning styles, with particular efforts to meet the needs of students.

 Transforming

-regularly differentiate assignments and instruction based on student ability levels and learning styles, with particular efforts to meet the needs of marginalized students and I monitor my efforts for success.
+I regularly differentiate (on a weekly basis) assignments and instruction based on student ability levels and learning styles, with particular efforts to meet the needs of students, and I monitor my efforts for success.

 Selected Rating: None